Acknowledgement of Country

 Dear fellow shareholders,

-On behalf of the Board, welcome to the Annual Report of NAOS Ex-50 Opportunities Company Limited for the financial year ended 30 June 2023.
+On behalf of the Board, welcome to the Annual Report of NAOS Emerging Opportunities Company Limited for the financial year ended 30 June 2023.
 I would like to thank all shareholders for your continued support and welcome all new shareholders.

-NAC Fully Franked Dividend History
+NCC Dividend History

-NAC Pre-Tax NTA Performance
+NCC Pre-Tax NTA Performance

-While the current macro environment may continue to prove challenging for smaller companies as we move through FY24, the Board believes the NAOS investment philosophy will continue to generate strong performance for shareholders over the longer term.
+While the current macro environment may continue to prove challenging for emerging companies as we move through FY24, the Board believes the NAOS investment philosophy will continue to generate strong performance for shareholders over the longer term.